Before and After Facial Reconstruction

 The cost of a general reconstruction will depend on several factors.
 The price can be affected by body type, type of technique performed, surgical complications, and even allergies.
 Find out more by scheduling a consultation.

-Schedule your consultation for general reconstruction in McLean, VA, – contact Dr. Baker and set up your appointment.
+Schedule your consultation for general reconstruction in Washington – contact Dr. Baker and set up your appointment.
 During your appointment, you will be able to ask questions and bring up any concerns you may have about the procedure.
 Contact us today to get the look you’ve always wanted!